hjuergens/Stylesheet-Interpolator/README.md

 ```
 ### XML with placeholders

+Placeholder conforms the pattern `${`name of variable`}`.
+In this project they are only used in attributes values.
 ```xml
 <expressions>
     <option atti="${key}" text="no matching key"/>
     <dontcare stringliteral="abc-${currency}-def-${region}-ghi" text="multiple variable substitution"/>
 </expressions>
 ```
+The name of the variable hat to exists in the lookup document as key.
 ### Stylesheet

+The stylesheet exists in three parts:
+* reference the properties and define a key for access
+* iterate over every placeholder
+* just deep copy everything else

 Load the file containing the values of the variables.
 Define a key which reflects the structure of the key-value-entries in that file.